aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

-If the above validation fails, the client MUST NOT make a network call to DynamoDB, and TransactWriteItems MUST yield an error.
+If the above validation fails, the client MUST NOT make a network call to DynamoDB, and PutItem MUST yield an error.

 If the request is validated,
 it MUST be modified before a network call is made to DynamoDB